Leadership in Science Policy Institute

 Eligibility and Nomination Process:

 LiSPI participants are expected to have the experience and flexibility in current positions to engage with government.
-University faculty members should be from CS or IS departments and be post-tenure; industrial researchers should have comparable seniority.
 Participants should be adept at communicating.
 They must be nominated by their chair or department head and must have demonstrated an interest in science policy, particularly as it relates to computer science (and closely allied fields).